Related Links - SoE

 Related Links - UVM

-The School of Engineering offers advanced degrees (and limited grant funding) through the following Graduate Programs.
+Engineering at UVM offers advanced degrees (and limited grant funding) through the following Graduate Programs.

 Example Research Projects

-Research in the School of Engineering considers complex engineering problems involving systems of interacting components exhibiting widely diverse length and time scales, functioning under diverse physical laws, and involving combinations of technical and human elements.
+Research in Engineering considers complex engineering problems involving systems of interacting components exhibiting widely diverse length and time scales, functioning under diverse physical laws, and involving combinations of technical and human elements.
 Details regarding ongoing projects can be found through the links below.

 These research projects focus on the behavior of living systems and their interaction with engineered materials and devices.
 Research in this area is performed in close collaboration with the outstanding UVM College of Medicine.
 Application areas include bio-imaging, bioinformatics, biomechanics, and neurological systems.